-The subject parcel has been owned by the State of Montana for a number of years.
-The State of Montana is considering selling the property.
+The subject parcels have been owned by the State of Montana for a number of years.
+The parcels were nominated by the lessee and may be sold through the State of Montana's Land Banking Program.

 REGIONAL MAP

 REGIONAL ANALYSIS